epicbruh11111/CSV_PARSER_pyVersion/README.md

 display(columns, rows): Prints everything in a nice, readable format. 🖨️

-😱 Limitations
+Limitations

 No Escape Sequence Magic: \n, \t, commas (,), and quotes (") in strings are kept as literal characters.
 We CANNOT compile them (e.g., \n won’t turn into a newline).
-This is a big deal, but the C++ version will sort it out! 😤
 Big Files: Not great for massive CSVs (>1GB).
 The C++ version will handle these like a champ. 💪
 Encoding: Sticks to UTF-8 for now.
 Other encodings (e.g., UTF-16) might trip it up. 🌐 Error Handling: Catches basic errors, but super messy CSVs (e.g., unclosed quotes) can still cause havoc. 🚧